Tobai24/In-Hospital-Mortality-Prediction/README.md

 ### Exploratory Data Analysis and Modeling

 The exploratory data analysis and modeling are done in the [notebooks directory](notebook/).
 The exploratory data analysis and baseline model building are done in the `analysis.ipynb` notebook.
+The `experiment.ipynb` is where I practiced the experiment tracking before I integrated it with the mage pipeline.
 The notebook directory also contains a model directory called `model`, where the baseline model is stored.

 ## Setup
 **Warning (again):** Using Google Cloud services costs money.
 If you don't have credits (you get $300USD when you first sign up), you will be charged.
 Delete and shutdown your work when finished to avoid charges.